ampfarisaho/pathfinder/README.md

 Pathfinder is a lightweight Jetpack Compose navigation library built on Navigation 3.
 It simplifies navigation in Android apps by providing a clear, type-safe, and extensible API.
-Pathfinder handles screen navigation, dialogs, activity contracts, and back stack management.
+Pathfinder handles screen navigation, dialogs, and back stack management.

 ## Features